IDTdesign/bossxgen/src/documents/docs/forms.html.md

 **2 - Form group headline**: Describes a group of controls and fields within a form that relate to each other and where users benefit from concentrating on them as a whole.
 Usually `h3`.
 This can be followed by a short paragraph of text to explain the group.

-**3 - End of form line**: If the form has more than one form group, a line is necessary so users understand the form actions apply to the form as a whole.
+**3 - End of form line**: If the form has more than one form group or embed buttons, a line is necessary so users understand the form actions apply to the form as a whole.

 **4 - Form buttons**: A form usually has a primary button for the main action, and a link button to cancel.
 The primary button is left aligned along with the left side of the form fields.
 If more actions are needed, put the primary button first, then any standard buttons, then the link button.